SAP-samples/teched2024-XP280/exercises/ex1/README.md

 ## Exercise 1.2 - Create the provider configuration

-After completing these steps you will have created the provider configuration.
+After completing these steps, you will have created the provider configuration.

 The basic configuration of the Terraform provider for SAP BTP is available in the official documentation located in the [Terraform registry](https://registry.terraform.io/providers/SAP/btp/latest/docs).
 Looking at the documentation we see that we need to tell Terraform which provider to use and how to authenticate against the SAP BTP.
 Let's do that